bmaxdk/path-planning/README.md

 * Nonholonomic systems, on the other hand, are dependent on derivatives.
 Path planning for nonholonomic systems is more difficult due to the added constraints.

 ### Weakening Requirements
+Combinatorial path planning algorithms are too inefficient to apply in high-dimensional environments, which means that some practical compromise is required to solve the problem!
+Instead of looking for a path planning algorithm that is both complete and optimal, what if the requirements of the algorithm were weakened?

+Instead of aspiring to use an algorithm that is complete, the requirement can be weakened to use an algorithm that is probabilistically complete.
+A **probabilistically complete algorithm** is one who’s probability of finding a path, if one exists, increases to 1 as time goes to infinity.

+Similarly, the requirement of an optimal path can be weakened to that of a feasible path.
+A **feasible path** is one that obeys all environmental and robot constraints such as obstacles and motion constraints.
+For high-dimensional problems with long computational times, it may take unacceptably long to find the optimal path, whereas a feasible path can be found with relative ease.
+Finding a feasible path proves that a path from start to goal exists, and if needed, the path can be optimized locally to improve performance.

+*Sample-based planning is probabilistically complete and looks for a feasible path instead of the optimal path.

+### Sample-Based Planning
+Sample-based path planning differs from combinatorial path planning in that it does not try to systematically discretize the entire configuration space.
+Instead, it samples the configuration space randomly (or semi-randomly) to build up a representation of the space.
+The resultant graph is not as precise as one created using combinatorial planning, but it is much quicker to construct because of the relatively small number of samples used.

+Such a method is probabilistically complete because as time passes and the number of samples approaches infinity, the probability of finding a path, if one exists, approaches 1.

+Such an approach is very effective in high-dimensional spaces, however it does have some downfalls.
+Sampling a space uniformly is not likely to reach small or narrow areas, such as the passage depicted in the image below.
+Since the passage is the only way to move from start to goal, it is critical that a sufficient number of samples occupy the passage, or the algorithm will return ‘no solution found’ to a problem that clearly has a solution.
+![alt text][image42]

 ## Probabilistic Path Planning